hoangduytran/blender-manual/manual/interface/window_system/topbar.rst

 Open Recent :kbd:`Shift-Ctrl-O`
    Displays a list of the most :ref:`recently opened <other-file-open-options>` blend-files.
    Select any of the file names in the list to open that blend-file.

+   Clear Recent Files List
+      Removes all items from the list.
 Revert
    Reopens the current file to its last saved version.
 Recover